SilverLabUCL/MF-GC-network-backprop-public/README.md

 ```
 biophysical_model/initialize_network_params.py
 ```
 This creates the file params_file.pkl, which is used to run array jobs on an external cluster (skip this step if using pre-simulated data).
-After initialisation, the following script simulates the model:
+After initialization, the following script simulates the model:
 ```
 biophysical_model/run_mf_grc_network.py
 ```